comp6062/arm64-automatic1111/README.md

 ✅ Creates a helper scripts:

-run_sd.sh – A user-friendly menu to run Stable Diffusion either:
+~/run_sd.sh – A user-friendly menu to run Stable Diffusion either:

 With internet (LAN access)